-Students who encounter exceptional difficulties outside of their control that might prevent them submitting on time during the assessment window should submit Exceptional Circumstances within the normal deadline.
-They should contact the relevant academic department as soon as possible after submission to explain why they could not submit on time.
+Students who encounter exceptional difficulties outside of their control that might prevent them from submitting on time during the assessment window should submit Exceptional Circumstances within the normal deadline.
+They should also contact the relevant academic department as soon as possible after submission to explain why they could not submit on time.

 Time limited assessments with a common start/finish time for all students (12 noon, GMT); or,

 Time limited assessments to be taken at any time within a 24-hour window:

 - Students who submit more than 15 minutes late will receive a zero mark

 - These students should submit exceptional circumstances and the Exam Board will consider whether the zero mark will be discounted or, where the student has run out of attempts, a further opportunity to attempt the assessment will be granted.